Neighborhood House- Adult Position

 Neighborhood House is a social service agency that has become an integral part of the community on St. Paul’s diverse and culturally rich West Side.
 Founded in 1897, the organization now serves low income families, refugees and immigrants, and other residents in challenging situations.
 More than 95% of our participants live at or below the poverty line, 96% are persons of color and 93% speak a native language other than English.

 The Adult Education program includes English Language Learning, GED, College Readiness, Computer Skills, and Citizenship classes.
-In 2018, more than 800 students enrolled in classes, including students from more than 50 different countries and 30 different native languages.
 The teachers work collaboratively to incorporate English, digital, financial, and numerical literacy into their classes.

 Preferred Site Schedule for Member